 Self-plagiarism is an area of increasing importance within scholarly research.
 Self-plagiarism may be one of the most dangerous forms of misconduct due to the lack of understanding of the ethics involved.
-The pressure to publish, combined with an ever-growing body of scholarly research, makes it difficult for publishers and institutions to investigate and prevent cases of self-plagiarism.
+The pressure to publish, combined with an ever-growing body of scholarly research, makes it difficult for publishers and institutions to investigate and prevent cases of such duplication.

 Clear definitions of self-plagiarism and a better understanding about the ethics involved in repurposing one's own work